 Make the banner by draping the jute across the top of the frame.
 I tied a little bow at the ends of the jute.
 Attach the little flags to the jute using glue dots or a little dot of hot glue.

-To make the thankful plaque I first cut the paint stick to fit across the bottom of the frame.
+To make the thankful plaque, cut the paint stick to fit across the bottom of the frame.
 Paint the stick brown then spell out thankful using stickers or vinyl.
 Paint one coat of antique white over the whole piece, let dry, then peel off the stickers.
 Sand the whole piece to give it a weathered look.

 Attach the thankful plaque to the frame using hot glue.